AI movie maker for cinematic storytelling | HeyGen

 Script-to-scene generation

 Paste your script or idea and HeyGen builds scenes, characters, and narration.
-You get a starting point that quickly develops into a polished sequence.
+You get a starting point that quickly evolves into a polished sequence.

 Cinematic camera motion and direction